top of page

 patsy_MG_0335bw.JPG.jpg

 Patsy Craig is an artist/designer, curator/producer, author/editor/translator, and Indigenous rights advocate with Peruvian, American, and British roots.
 She has a background in fine arts and cultural studies, having received a BFA from Rhode Island School of Design (RISD) in the USA and an MRES from Birkbeck College, University of London in the UK.
-For more than 15 years Patsy has been cultivating cross-cultural collaborations throughout Europe, India, USA, and Peru focusing on the intersections of art, music, architecture, urbanism and ecology.
-This has included publications, exhibitions, concerts, conferences, workshops, designed constructions etc.
+For more than 20 years Patsy has been cultivating cross-cultural collaborations throughout Europe, India, USA, and Peru focusing on the intersections of art, music, architecture, urbanism, ecology and Indigeneity.
+This has included publications, exhibitions, concerts, conferences, workshops, designed installations, etc.

 bottom of page